-- As a general rule, Stakeholders shall not accept Gifts that are not authorized by this Policy when Stakeholders are acting in their official capacity in support of their duties to ACA.
-If the Gift is not Business-related, then this Policy is not applicable. - A Stakeholder may accept a Gift of Nominal Value, Advertising/Promotional В. Items, or a Token of Appreciation customarily given as appreciation for providing a service to an entity external to ACA. - A Stakeholder may not accept, for personal use or ownership, Gifts or unacceptable Discounts with a value in excess of the Nominal Value from a single source in a fiscal year.
-Likewise, Gifts or Discounts given to a Stakeholder's Relative, as defined in ACA Conflicts of Interest Policy, are also considered to have been received by the Stakeholder, unless there is an independent relationship between the Vendor and the Stakeholder's Relative. - D. A Stakeholder may accept a Gift of perishable food (e.g., fresh fruit basket, cookie assortment, candy, etc.) of Nominal Value that is not a meal. - E. A Stakeholder may accept a prize awarded through a random drawing or similar means while attending a conference, convention, seminar, institute or similar activity. - F. A Stakeholder may not accept cash, currency, or gift cards of any value, unless authorized by this Policy.
-A Stakeholder may not accept any other item of more than Nominal Value from anyone if it could be interpreted as a bribe or enticement to receive ACA business.
-If a Stakeholder receives something of greater than Nominal Value, the Stakeholder shall refuse it, or, as soon as possible, disclose the circumstances relating to the acceptance of the item(s) to the ACA Ethics Officer and deliver it to ACA designee where it shall become the property of ACA.
-ACA will send correspondence acknowledging the gift on behalf of ACA.
+A. As a general rule, Stakeholders shall not accept Gifts that are not authorized by this Policy when Stakeholders are acting in their official capacity in support of their duties to ACA.
+If the Gift is not Business-related, then this Policy is not applicable.

+B. A Stakeholder may accept a Gift of Nominal Value, Advertising/Promotional Items, or a Token of Appreciation customarily given as appreciation for providing a service to an entity external to ACA.

+C. A Stakeholder may not accept, for personal use or ownership, Gifts or unacceptable Discounts with a value in excess of the Nominal Value from a single source in a fiscal year.
+Likewise, Gifts or Discounts given to a Stakeholder's Relative, as defined in ACA Conflicts of Interest Policy, are also considered to have been received by the Stakeholder, unless there is an independent relationship between the Vendor and the Stakeholder's Relative.1 In the event that Gifts or unacceptable Discounts have a value in excess of the Nominal Value, they may be accepted on behalf of the ACA, upon approval by the Ethics Officer.
+These Gifts and/or Discounts may then be used for ACA purposes, but not for the personal use or ownership of any individual Stakeholder.

+D. A Stakeholder may accept a Gift of perishable food (e.g., fresh fruit basket, cookie assortment, candy, etc.) of Nominal Value that is not a meal.

-&lt;sup>1 Based on A.R.S. § 38-504(C).
+1 Based on A.R.S. § 38-504(C).